Library Services study seat booking system

 On the day of your seat booking

 On arrival you must check into the space by scanning the seat's unique QR code.
 You must check in to the desk to ‘claim’ the booking.
-If this step is not completed the study seat may be booked by someone else.
-At the end of the session you need to check out.
-This is important as the booking system shows real time availability of spaces.
+At the end of the session please check out to claim back any unused booking quota and to make the seat available for others to book.

 Scanning a QR code is really easy on most Apple and Android mobile phones – just point your camera app at the code.
 Some older mobiles will require you to install an app to do this; simply search ‘QR reader’ on the Google Play or Apple App Store to find an app.

 You must only sit at the desk you've booked; we ask that furniture is not moved as spaces have been laid out to support Covid Secure working.

 We ask that you cancel your booking if you are unable to make the slot so that it’s available for other students to book.
 If you do not cancel your booking you will lose this proportion of your weekly booking allocation.

 Seats must be vacated promptly at the end of each booking.
 You are responsible for cleaning the desk you have used prior to check out.
 Cleaning stations are available in each study area.

 In line with UK Government Advice and University regulations you must wear a face covering in all areas libraries and study centres including whilst seated at a study desk.